informalsystems/quartz/cosmwasm/README.md

 ### 1. `quartz-cw`

-The `quartz-cw` package offers a high-level framework for building attestation-aware smart contracts.
+The `quartz-cw` package offers a high-level framework for building attestation-aware smart contracts by wrapping CosmWasm messages in TEE attestations (e.g. DCAP).

-- Defines `Attested<T>` wrapper for secure message handling
+- Defines `Attested<M, A>` wrapper for a message and its attestation
-- Provides traits and structures for easy contract development
+- Supports a MockAttestation type for development ease
-- Implements state management and message handling utilities
+- Implements session management for secure communication between contract and enclave The `quartz-cw` package handles actual DCAP verification within smart contracts by calling the standalone `quartz-dcap-verifier` and `tcbinfo` contracts.

 ### 2. `quartz-dcap-verifier`

 Your personal DCAP detective!
-This package specializes in verifying DCAP attestations within CosmWasm contracts.
+This package is a standalone smart contract for verifying DCAP attestations that can be called by other contracts.

-- Offers a CosmWasm contract for DCAP attestation verification
+- Thin wrapper for standalone smart contract around the functionality provided in the `quartz-tee-ra` package
 - Provides query and execute entry points for attestation checks

 ### 3. `quartz-tee-ra`